Will Arizona cover the spread vs. Purdue? Betting Trends, Record ATS

 Sportsbook Promo Codes

+- Arizona and its opponents have gone over 159.5 combined points in three of eight games this season.

+- The average point total in Arizona's outings this year is 157.9, 1.6 fewer points than this game's over/under.

-- The Wildcats have covered each spread they have faced this season (8-0-0).
+- The Wildcats have compiled a perfect 8-0-0 record against the spread this season.

-- Arizona has been at least a -110 moneyline favorite three times this season and won all of those games.
+- The Wildcats have been at least a -130 moneyline favorite three times this season and won each of those games.

-- Sportsbooks have implied with the moneyline set for this matchup that the Wildcats have a 52.4% chance to win.

-- So far this year, Purdue has put together a 7-3-0 record against the spread.

-- The Boilermakers have yet to lose in three games when named as moneyline underdog of -110 or worse.

-- The moneyline set for this matchup implies Purdue has a 52.4% chance of walking away with the win.
+- The moneyline for this contest implies a 56.5% chance of a victory for Arizona.

 Arizona vs. Purdue Over/Under Stats